kalebheitzman/moodle-local_xlate/README.md

 # local_xlate

+## Features (At a Glance)
+- FOUT-free client-side translation for Moodle 5+
+- Automatic DOM translation and string capture
+- Robust migration tool for legacy `{mlang}` and `<span class="multilang">` tags
+- Scheduled task for ongoing cleanup of multilang tags
+- Admin UI for managing translations and glossary
+- Optional OpenAI autotranslation integration
+- Provenance tracking for all migration changes

+## Changelog (Recent Changes)

+- **2025-11-03**: Added scheduled task for automated MLang cleanup (`mlang_cleanup_task.php`).
+- Improved autodiscovery and safety in migration tooling.
+- Enhanced documentation and developer guidance.

 Client-side translation plugin for Moodle 5+ inspired by LocalizeJS.
 It injects versioned translation bundles during page rendering, prevents flash-of-untranslated-text (FOUT), and translates the DOM in real time – including dynamically injected content.
 Keys are always structure-based, 12-character hashes, and capture is disabled in edit mode.